opendevstack/opendevstack.github.io/doc/getting-started.md

 Click **Create Route**
 As name enter `nexus`.
 You don't need to provide a hostname.
 Ensure, that the route points to the `nexus3` service with the correct port.
-For the test environment we don't need save routes, so no change is needed here.
+For the test environment we don't need secured routes, so no change is needed here.
 Click **Create** and the route is created.
 You should now be able to access Nexus 3 via http://nexus-cd.192.168.99.100.nip.io/

 #### Add persistent claim